ldkong1205/MSc-Dissertation/README.md

 ### II.
 Some Notes about YOLO, YOLOv2, and YOLOv3

 #### a.
 Aim
-- object detection and confidence evaluation with one stage (different from region proposal-based two-stage approaches which require selective search and regression).
+- Object detection and confidence evaluation with one stage (different from region proposal-based two-stage approaches which require selective search and regression).

 <br>

 #### b.
 Fundamental of CNN
 - **Why CNN for image?
 (3 reasons)**
-> Property 1: Some patterns are much smaller than the whole image.
+> **Property 1:** Some patterns are much smaller than the whole image.
 The neuron doesn't have to see the whole image to discover the pattern.
 Also, connecting to small region requires less parameters.

-> Property 2: The same patterns appear in different regions.
+> **Property 2:** The same patterns appear in different regions.

-> Property 3: Subsampling the pixels will not change the objects (patterns).
+> **Property 3:** Subsampling the pixels will not change the objects (patterns).

 - **Convolution**
 > Convolution v.s.
 Fully-Connected Network: